The warcraft story in just 434 events > 44 statements > 6 summaries

 - When Thrall battled a group of centaurs who were attacking tauren, he was unexpectedly greeted by Cairne Bloodhoof, chieftain of the Bloodhoof tribe.

-- Impressed by their fierce but noble behaviour, Cairne offered to help him find the destiny of his people.
+- Impressed by their fierce but noble behavior, Cairne offered to help him find the destiny of his people.

-- Thrall told Cairne of the centaur army he had seen advancing to the north, and they quickly departed, as Cairne reported that his village was in danger.
-Thrall's forces followed Cairne back to their village, where they defended it from the centaurs.
+- Thrall informed Cairne about the centaur army he had seen advancing to the north, and they quickly set out in their direction as Cairne's village was in danger, managing to defend it from the centaurs in time.

-- Since the centaurs had driven off all the game in the region, the Bloodhoof tribe would need to abandon their home and travel to Mulgore if they hoped to avoid starving.
+- Since the centaurs had driven off all the game in the region, the Bloodhoof tribe would need to abandon their home and travel to Mulgore if they hoped to avoid starvation.

 - Cairne agreed to tell the location of the Oracle, who would help the orcs with their quest for destiny, if they would help protect Cairne's caravan to Mulgore.
 Thrall agreed to these terms, and helped the tauren on their lengthy journey, protecting them and their lumbering kodo beasts from marauding centaurs.